eddycharly/terraform-provider-kops/docs/data-sources/cluster.md

 - `image` - (Computed) - String - Image is the docker container used.<br />Default: the latest supported image for the specified kubernetes version.
 - `memory_request` - (Computed) - Quantity - MemoryRequest of cluster autoscaler container.<br />Default: 300Mi.
 - `cpu_request` - (Computed) - Quantity - CPURequest of cluster autoscaler container.<br />Default: 100m.

+### warm_pool_spec

+#### Argument Reference

+The following arguments are supported:

+- `min_size` - (Computed) - Int - MinSize is the minimum size of the warm pool.
+- `max_size` - (Computed) - Int - MaxSize is the maximum size of the warm pool.
+The desired size of the instance group<br />is subtracted from this number to determine the desired size of the warm pool<br />(unless the resulting number is smaller than MinSize).<br />The default is the instance group's MaxSize.
+- `enable_lifecycle_hook` - (Computed) - Bool - EnableLifecyleHook determines if an ASG lifecycle hook will be added ensuring that nodeup runs to completion.<br />Note that the metadata API must be protected from arbitrary Pods when this is enabled.

+### service_account_issuer_discovery_config

+ServiceAccountIssuerDiscoveryConfig configures an OIDC Issuer.

+#### Argument Reference

+The following arguments are supported:

+- `discovery_store` - (Computed) - String - DiscoveryStore is the VFS path to where OIDC Issuer Discovery metadata is stored.
+- `enable_aws_oidc_provider` - (Computed) - Bool - EnableAWSOIDCProvider will provision an AWS OIDC provider that trusts the ServiceAccount Issuer.

+### snapshot_controller_config

+SnapshotControllerConfig is the config for the CSI Snapshot Controller.

+#### Argument Reference

+The following arguments are supported:

+- `enabled` - (Computed) - Bool - Enabled enables the CSI Snapshot Controller.
+- `install_default_class` - (Computed) - Bool - InstallDefaultClass will install the default VolumeSnapshotClass.

 ### cluster_secrets